-Flood insurance is one of those things you might not think about — until you’re knee deep in muddy water in your living room.
+Flood insurance is one of those things you might not think about — until a storm is churning in the Gulf of Mexico or you’re knee deep in muddy water in your living room.

 At that point, it’s too late.
 You’re left with moldy furniture, ruined flooring, and probably a big replacement cost.